 - Ultrasound is an optimal imaging technique for pregnant women.

-- The real-time imaging obtained through ultrasound makes it well-suited to medical procedures.
+- The real-time imaging through ultrasound makes it well-suited to medical procedures.

-- Most ultrasounds can be completed within 30 to 60 minutes.
+- Most ultrasounds are complete within 30 to 60 minutes.

-- Normal activity can be resumed immediately following ultrasound.
+- Patients can resume normal activity immediately following ultrasound.